-The Matching Gifts program is designed to encourage employees and retirees of Wisconsin Public Service, Michigan Gas Utilities and Minnesota Energy Resources to actively support nonprofit organizations within our communities.
+The Matching Gifts program is designed to encourage current and retired employees of Wisconsin Public Service, Michigan Gas Utilities and Minnesota Energy Resources to support nonprofit organizations within our communities.

-Contributions can be made in the form of cash, check, credit card or stock in a publicly traded company.
+Contributions can be made in the form of cash, check, credit card, stock in a publicly traded company or donor-advised trust disbursement.

 Contributions to organizations in the categories below may be eligible for matching funds.
-Each organization must be located within the respective company’s service area (with the exception of post-secondary educational institutions) or where the employee lives and must be tax-exempt under Section 501(c)(3) of the Internal Revenue Code.
+Each organization must be tax-exempt under Section 501(c)(3) of the Internal Revenue Code, operating in good legal standing, and located within the company’s service area unless otherwise noted.

 - Arts and culture